-Providers are responsible for ensuring that all client information, including addresses and demographic data, is accurate and meets State reporting requirements for Client Statistical Information (CSI).
-Providers must have processes for checking/updating client data and making the necessary corrections.

-In addition, Full-Service Partnership (FSP) programs are required to ensure that all required beneficiary data is current and up to date in both the EHR and State Database.
+- Providers are responsible for ensuring that all client information, including addresses and demographic data, is accurate and meets State reporting requirements for Client Statistical Information (CSI).
+Providers must have processes for checking/updating client data and following the appropriate procedures when data corrections are needed.
+(See Section I) - In addition, Full-Service Partnership (FSP) programs are required to ensure that all required member data is current and up to date in both the EHR and State Database.